craigbruenderman/blog/content/posts/git-part-1/index.md

 | `git checkout <id>` | Temporarily move back to commit <id> |
 | `git revert <id>` | Revert the changes of commit <id> by creating a new commit |
 | `git reset <id>` | Undo commit(s) up to commit <id> by deleting commits |

+## Conclusion

+That wraps up the whirlwind primer for Git.
+I've skipped a lot, so head to that book for much better coverage.
+This post was mainly helpful for me to dust off some cobwebs.